John Lloyd: In The Mind Of An Iconic Graphic Designer

 How did your adventure start?
 When was the first time you were attracted to the world of graphic design?
 How has this relationship evolved over the years?

-As a child I was always attracted to the creative arts; I enjoyed writing, drawing and painting.
-But, I was also fascinated by science and technology.
-My Grandfather worked in the printing industry and when I discovered that printing was an amalgamation of visual art and industrial production, I was captivated as it seemed to be a perfect blend of creativity and technology.
-So, on leaving school in 1960 at the age of 16, I became an apprentice lithographic artist in a printing company.
-This gave me a wonderful grounding in design for print and the full spectrum of printing technology.
+As a child, I was always attracted to the creative arts; I enjoyed writing, drawing, and painting.
+But I was also fascinated by science and technology.
+My grandfather worked in the printing industry, and when I discovered that printing was an amalgamation of visual art and industrial production, I was captivated—it seemed to be the perfect blend of creativity and technology.

 As my love of design grew considerably, in 1964, I left the apprenticeship and enrolled as a full-time graphic design student.
-It was at the London College of Printing that I met fellow design student, Jim Northover, who was to become my future business partner in Lloyd Northover, the design company we jointly founded in 1975.
-We started by doing a lot of print design but quite soon the emphasis shifted to corporate identity, where it has remained ever since.
+It was at the London College of Printing that I met fellow design student Jim Northover, who was to become my future business partner in Lloyd Northover, the design company we jointly founded in 1975.
+We started by doing a lot of print design, but quite soon, the emphasis shifted to corporate identity, where it has remained ever since.

-Over the years I have maintained a close connection with the London College of Printing (now called the London College of Communication) as a visiting teacher and external examiner.
+Over the years, I have maintained a close connection with the London College of Printing (now called the London College of Communication) as a visiting teacher and external examiner.

 Graphic design is, of course, no longer just about printing; it now embraces the full range of digital and online media, and environmental graphics.
 And the use of computers has radically changed the way we work.
 My relationship with the practice of graphic design has, out of necessity, evolved to accommodate these changes.
 But, for me, the fundamentals of what makes good and effective corporate design remain the same.